 by Paul Gaylon

-WOWGROWAlgae contains a small but effective amount of these hormones:
+WOWGROWAlgae contains a small, but effective, amount of these intrinsic hormones:

 - Any member of a group of plant hormones that stimulates stem elongation, germination, and flowering.

 - The more than 70 types of gibberellins regulate plant growth activity and work with both the bacterial and fungal matter in the soil.